MonetDB/MonetDB/HowToStart.rst

 There are two ways to get the source code:

-(1) checking it out from the CVS repository on SourceForge;
+(1) checking it out from the Mercurial repository on dev.monetdb.org;
 (2) downloading the pre-packaged source distribution from
     `our download page`__.

-The following instructions first describe how to check out the source code from the CVS repository on SourceForge; in case you downloaded the pre-packaged source distribution, you can skip this section and proceed to `Bootstrap, Configure and Make`_.
+The following instructions first describe how to check out the source code from the Mercurial repository; in case you downloaded the pre-packaged source distribution, you can skip this section and proceed to `Bootstrap, Configure and Make`_.